gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `setToolChain(NativeToolChain)` was removed.
 Use `Property.set()` instead.

 Task types `org.gradle.language.assembler.tasks.Assemble`, `org.gradle.language.rc.tasks.WindowsResourceCompile`, `org.gradle.nativeplatform.tasks.StripSymbols`, `org.gradle.nativeplatform.tasks.ExtractSymbols`, `org.gradle.language.swift.tasks.SwiftCompile`, and `org.gradle.nativeplatform.tasks.LinkMachOBundle` were changed in similar ways.

+### Changes to the Gradle Kotlin DSL

+The Gradle Kotlin DSL v0.16 contains several potential breaking changes:

+- Access to Gradle/Project properties via Kotlin delegated properties now requires property type declaration.
+- Erroneous usage of the `plugins {}` block in a nested scope now throws, it was a no-op before.
+- `the<T>()` and `configure<T>()` are now available on all `ExtensionAware` types.
+- It is now enforced that there's a single `pluginManagement {}` block in settings scripts.

+See the [release notes](https://github.com/gradle/kotlin-dsl/releases/tag/v0.16.3) for more information.

 ## External contributions